microsoft/acceleratoRs/CreditRiskPrediction/README.md

 # Data Science Accelerator - Credit Risk Prediction

-The intention of this AcceleratoR is to provide a script for a data scientist to initiate a project in credit risk prediction.
-The provided random data is used to illustrate the process rather than to provide actual financial insights from this random data.
+The intention of this AcceleratoR is to provide material as a kickstart for a data scientist initiating a project in credit risk prediction.
+The supplied random data is used to illustrate the process.
+It can not be used to provide actual financial insights as it is randomly generated.
 A data scientist can replace the datasets here with their own actual datasets and replicate the processing, tuning it to suit their own needs, as the starting point for the advanced developement of machine learning models for credit risk prediction.

 ## Introduction